GoitseoneKau/DailyTodo/README.md

 [TSExpressAPI githublink](https://github.com/GoitseoneKau/TSExpressRestAPI) Github source for simple server

-This project is using `Angular 18`.
+This project is using `Angular 18` base code,Animation.css and Ngx-Spinner for animations and FontAwesome Icons.

 ## Angular 18